-India vs Pakistan Test Series 1960-61 – Pakistan who won the toss and batted first in four of the five drawn Tests scored 2,481 runs for 68 wickets in 1,101.5 over’s at the rate of 2.25 runs per over.
-India, who had first use of the wicket in only the last Test, scored 2,178 runs off 1,014 over’s at an average of 2.14.
-The difference is virtually negligible, but Pakistan on four occasions set the tempo.
+India vs Pakistan Test Series 1960-61: Pakistan, who won the toss and batted first in four of the five drawn Tests, scored 2,481 runs for 68 wickets in 1,101.5 overs at a rate of 2.25 runs per over.
+India, who had first use of the wicket in only the last Test, scored 2,178 runs off 1,014 overs at an average of 2.14.
+The difference is virtually negligible, but Pakistan, on four occasions, set the tempo.

-Rain took away four and a half hours from the third Test at Calcutta (now Kolkata), the fourth day’s play in the Madras (now Chennai) Test was curtailed by 20 minutes due to a fire breaking out in a section of the stands, while the start of the final Test was delayed by an hour.
-After accounting for Pose batted who won the toss these curtailments, the two teams aggregated 4,669 runs for an average scoring rate of 194.54 runs per day (of five hours) and 38.85 runs per hour.
+Rain took away four and a half hours from the third Test at Calcutta (now Kolkata); the fourth day’s play in the Madras (now Chennai) Test was curtailed by 20 minutes due to a fire breaking out in a section of the stands; and the start of the final Test was delayed by an hour.
+After accounting for Pose Batted, who won the toss these curtailments, the two teams aggregated 4,669 runs for an average scoring rate of 194.54 runs per day (of five hours) and 38.85 runs per hour.

 The 200-mark was topped on only 11 of the 24 days, and on half of these occasions, it was on the last day when a decisive result was out of the question.
 But Pakistan must get credit for the highest number scored in a day.
 Ironically enough, it was on the opening day of the first Test that they made 241 for 1, with Hanif Muhammad batting in all his glory for the only time in his nine innings.

-The lowest mark was reached by India on the third day of the second Test when they put on no more than 149.
+The lowest mark was reached by India on the third day of the second Test, when they put on no more than 149.
 India, though, was the superior side, and it was dropping catches at crucial stages that prevented them from winning the Bombay Test.
-Indian team made three changes to the squad after the First Test; Pankaj Roy, Nana Joshi, and Ajit Wadekar were dropped and included wicket-keeper Naren Tamhane, V. M. Muddiah, and Saleem Durani were included.
-However Pakistani team included senior batsman Alimuddin.
+The Indian team made three changes to the squad after the First Test: Pankaj Roy, Nana Joshi, and Ajit Wadekar were dropped, and wicketkeepers Naren Tamhane, V. M. Muddiah, and Saleem Durani were included.
+However, the Pakistani team included senior batsman Alimuddin.

-Increasingly reliable as the series progressed, the middle of Pakistan’s batting became increasingly reliable, but rarely did it exude the air of mastery.
-The only batsman on the Pakistan side, who batted always with the demeanor of one in command, was Saeed Ahmed.
+As the series progressed, the middle of Pakistan’s batting became increasingly reliable, but rarely did it exude the air of mastery.
+The only batsman on the Pakistan side who batted always with the demeanor of one in command was Saeed Ahmed.
 Imtiaz Ahmed, who opened with Hanif Muhammad, accumulated 375 runs for an average of 41.60, including a hectic century—at least the latter part of it was—at Madras, but none of his big innings were free of chances.
-India replaces, Abbas Ali Baig, Subhash Gupte, and Bapu Nadkarni with Baloo Gupte, and Datta Gaekwad after the third Test match.
+India replaces Abbas Ali Baig, Subhash Gupte, and Bapu Nadkarni with Baloo Gupte and Datta Gaekwad after the third Test match.

-He played no small part in saving the final Test, scoring a valiant 61 in the first innings.
-Half of this innings was played practically one-handed because he had been badly injured.
-Burki could barely grip the bat in the second, but he kept the ball out of the clutches of five or six close fieldsmen for 45 full minutes and aided Mushtaq Muhammad in halting a collapse.
+He played no small part in saving the final test, scoring a valiant 61 in the first inning.
+Half of this inning was played practically one-handed because he had been badly injured.
+Javed Burki could barely grip the bat in the second, but he kept the ball out of the clutches of five or six close fielders for 45 full minutes and aided Mushtaq Muhammad in halting a collapse.

-He was struck more than once in trying to hook Desai’s kicking deliveries, but it never stopped him from getting behind the line of the ball; his century which snatched victory out of India’s grasp at Delhi was a valiant effort.
-He did not make many runs in the second innings, but without his long vigil, it might have again folded up quickly.
+He was struck more than once in trying to hook Desai’s kicking deliveries, but it never stopped him from getting behind the line of the ball; his century, which snatched victory out of India’s grasp at Delhi, was a valiant effort.
+He did not make many runs in the second inning, but without his long vigil, it might have again folded up quickly.
 The tail-enders all took their turns to rise to the occasion.

 Among the spinners were off-spinner Haseeb Ahsan and left-arm Nasim-ul-Ghani, both finds of the tour to the West Indies in early 1958.
-Leg spin was served up by the stocky, swarthy all-rounder Intikhab Alam who, with Richie Benaud as his model, turned out a better leg spinner than we expected.
+Leg spin was served up by the stocky, swarthy all-rounder Intikhab Alam, who, with Richie Benaud as his model, turned out to be a better leg spinner than we expected.

 Fazal Mahmood pulled a muscle in the opening game of the tour, an injury that recurred in the match prior to the first Test, and again in the first Test, As a run saver he was effective, bowling steadily at just short of a length, but only the softie’s green wicket at Calcutta gave him the look of a match-winning bowler.